History of Real Salt Lake: 2009

-The team and fans had hoped for dramatic improvement in 2009; however, the season progressed in much the same way as 2008.
-Again, RSL proved nearly invincible at home, posting a 9-1-5 record in Rio Tinto Stadium, with a record-setting +23 goal differential.
-However, yet again, the team struggled to maintain form during road matches.
+The season progressed in much the same way as 2008.
+RSL posted a 9-1-5 record in Rio Tinto Stadium, with a record-setting +23 goal differential.
+However, yet again, the team struggled to during road matches.
 In the final few weeks, RSL found itself in a five-way battle for the final two spots in the MLS playoffs – and Salt Lake had the fewest points of the five teams.
-However, thanks to a 3–0 victory over Colorado in the final game of the regular season – combined with a miraculous series of results in several other matches around the league – RSL clinched the 8th and final position in the playoffs.
-Despite finishing with a losing record overall (11-12-7), the team was granted the last spot over two other teams through a tie-breaker formula (the Rapids and D.C.
-United also finished the year with 40 points each).
+However, thanks to a 3–0 victory over Colorado in the final game of the regular season – combined with a miraculous series of results in several other matches around the league.